 As punctuation marks go, the semicolon is much misunderstood.
-Some writers use it where a colon or comma would be more appropriate, and vice versa; other writers ignore it rather than risk misusing it.
+Many writers use it where a colon or comma would be more appropriate, and vice versa; other writers ignore it rather than risk misusing it.
 Yet the semicolon is not difficult to master.
 It has a number of uses, some of which are very handy and some of which you’re unlikely to need.

 Semicolons are often misused to introduce a list, but a colon is usually what’s called for here.
 So without further ado: